El Mirador: History

 An additional feature of El Mirador is the quantity and size of causeways, internally linking important architectural compounds, and externally linking the numerous major ancient cities within the Mirador Basin during the later part of the Middle and Late Preclassic periods.
 The causeways are commonly referred to as sacbeob (the plural form of sacbe, meaning "white road" in Mayan, from sac "white" and be "road").
 These are raised stone causeways rising 2 to 6 meters above the level of the surrounding landscape and measuring from 20 to 50 meters wide.
 One sacbe links El Mirador to the neighbouring site of Nakbe, approximately 12 km away, while another joined El Mirador to El Tintal, 20 km away.

-While the city and the sister centers of the Mirador Basin thrived between 300 BCE and the Common Era (CE), apparently, the site was abandoned, as were nearly all other major sites in the area, by about 150 CE.
+While the city and the sister centers of the Mirador Basin thrived between 300 BC and the Common Era (AD), apparently, the site was abandoned, as were nearly all other major sites in the area, by about 150 AD.
 A large wall, which must have been as high as 3 to 8 meters, had been constructed on the entire northern, eastern, and southern portions of the West Group of the city prior to its abandonment in the terminal Preclassic period, suggesting a possible threat that had been perceived by this time.

 Another aspect that may have led to the downfall of the system was soil erosion due to deforestation; trees were burned as part of the process of making stucco.
 The Maya were fond of plastering buildings, houses, floors and even ceramics with layers of lime plaster called stucco.
 This plaster created a nice smooth surface which facilitated painting.
 With this stucco, the Maya created many astonishingly beautiful artifacts, as well as smooth-walled pyramids and 'paved' roads.
 But a darker side to this production became evident when consumption started to evolve into conspicuous consumption.
 The production of lime needs a large amount of green wood.
 Archeologists have calculated that for the production of 1 tonne of lime cement, 5 tonnes of limestone and 5 tonnes of wood were needed.

 Excavations in and around the bajos (swamps) revealed the effects of deforestation.
 When trees vanish, the soil becomes loose and is easily transported by water (e.g. rain).
 Also, water flows downhill, and the only places in the Basin where it could flow to were these bajos.
 The nutrient-rich muck that was so vigorously imported from the bajos was now buried under a 2 to 3-metre thick layer of sterile clay.
 This cut off the driving force behind the sustainable agricultural fields.
 When you cannot replenish your crop fields, more and more harvests start to fail.
 In the end the failing crop fields led to starvation and collapse of society.